Cornell University, Outreach

 The Labor and Employment Law Program is based in New York, NY, within the Cornell University ILR School located at 570 Lexington Ave.
 Position may be located in New York City, Buffalo, Ithaca, or other locations in New York State.

-LEL’s focus is labor and employment law training, offering legal instruction and resources to employers/entrepreneurs, community and advocacy organizations, and individuals, including those with criminal records and others harmed by the criminalization of cannabis.
+LEL’s focus is labor and employment law training, offering legal instruction and resources to employers/entrepreneurs, community and advocacy organizations, and individuals, including those with criminal records and others harmed by NYS's former drug laws.

 What you will do:

-The Senior Labor & Employment Law Education Associate will be part of the Labor and Employment Law Program and its Cannabis Workforce Initiative (LEL/CWI).
-The person in this position is responsible for teaching and curriculum development in the Initiative, including topics ranging from best practices in hiring people impacted by mass incarceration, employment rights of justice-involved people, equal employment rights, drug testing, wage and hour requirements, labor relations and human resource practices to hire and retain the best employees.
+The Senior Labor & Employment Law Education Associate is responsible for teaching and curriculum development, including topics ranging from best practices in hiring people impacted by mass incarceration, employment rights of justice-involved people, equal employment rights, drug testing, wage and hour requirements, labor relations and human resource practices to hire and retain the best employees.

 A lawyer in this position will collaborate with colleagues, partners, and stakeholders to develop and deliver programs and services.
 They also will evaluate and monitor the quality, impact, and outcomes of education, training, technical assistance, consulting and research activities of the program to ensure that it meets stated programmatic goals.